 If you plan on hiking at the Grand Canyon, and not just driving around from viewpoint to viewpoint, you sure do need hiking boots.
 They should be supportive hiking boots.
-This means that hiking sandals, sport sandals, walking or running shoes, or trail running shoes are not adequate footwear for hiking The Grand Canyon.
+This means that hiking sandals, sports sandals, walking or running shoes, or trail running shoes are not adequate footwear for hiking in The Grand Canyon.
 Safety first!

 What Is The Best Month To Visit the Grand Canyon?